chamodperera/Rysera_oneDesk/apps/backend/prompt_gpt.md

 >
 > * Linked to departments via `department_id`.
 > * Pagination, filtering by name, sorting.
-> * Only Admin & Superadmin can modify.
+> * Only officer, Admin & Superadmin can modify.
 Public can GET.

 #### **Prompt 4.3 — Officers Module**